-I am an innovation scholar with appointments as a Research Scientist at CSAIL and as a Visiting Professor at Harvard.
+I am an innovation scholar with appointments at MIT as a Research Scientist at CSAIL and at the Initiative on the Digital Economy.
 My research focuses on 4 topics:

 - Computer Performance and Economic Outcomes

 - Executing on Innovation and Strategy

 I did my PhD in Business and Public Policy at Berkeley, where I also did Masters degrees in Computer Science and Statistics.
 I have a masters in Economics from the London School of Economics, and undergraduate degrees in Physics and International Development.
 Prior to academia, I worked at organizations such as Lawrence Livermore National Laboratories, Bain and Company, The United Nations, the World Bank, and the Canadian Parliament.